 In this way we hope to protect you and also our staff.

-We will prefer to discuss your funeral requirements with you over the phone, or via video-call or even email.
-These options may not suit everyone and so we will make special arrangements in these cases, but again these will be designed to be as safe as possible for both you and our staff.
+We are happy to discuss your funeral requirements with you over the phone, via video-call, email, or in person, either at your location or in our office.
+We will attempt to make any visit as safe as possible for both you and our staff.

-Ministers and celebrants will be happy to speak to you, again, over the phone or video-call.
+Ministers and celebrants will be happy to speak to you, again, over the phone or video-call and some may now do home visits.

-Registration of the death can now be done over the phone so there is no need to attend the Register Office.
-The Certifying Doctor can email the Medical Cause of Detah Certificate to the Registrar and paperwork will be emailed to the Funeral Director and certificates posted to you.
+Registration of the death can still be done over the phone so there is no need to attend the Register Office.
+The Certifying Doctor can email the Medical Cause of Death Certificate to the Registrar and paperwork will be emailed to the Funeral Director and certificates posted to you.

 The "second doctor" normally required for cremation is not needed at the present.
 The first doctor can email their paperwork to the Funeral Director.

-According to the latest Government rules funerals are still able to go ahead under much the same restrictions that we are becomming used to.
-You must adhere to all social distancing rules, make use of handwashing facilities and follow the guidance of your venue and Funeral Director who are trying to keep everyone safe.
+According to the latest Government rules funerals are subject to best advice such as social distancing, hand-sanitising, and the wearing of masks.
+You should follow the guidance of your venue and Funeral Director who are trying to keep everyone safe.

 A funeral is where we gather to share our love for someone we have lost and those who are grieving.
 A place to make that love public and for some a place to pray for the deceased, the mourners and bereaved.
 WE CAN STILL DO THIS FOR THOSE WE HAVE LOST.
 We can still tell the world we loved them, we just need to be creative.